September 27, 2022 by Adrienne Sylver

-More Women at Risk of Dying from Cervical Cancer, Study Shows
+Some Women at Higher Risk of Dying from Cervical Cancer

-While cervical cancer remains one of the most highly preventable diseases in the U.S., more women may be dying from it than previously thought.
+While cervical cancer remains one of the most highly preventable diseases in the U.S., some women may not realize they are at a higher risk of dying from the disease, according to researchers.

-The reason for the higher rates is for the first time the study excluded women who’ve had their cervix removed through a hysterectomy.
+What’s the reason for the higher rates?
+The major study excluded women who’ve had their cervix removed through a hysterectomy.
 Researchers say because these women are no longer susceptible to cervical cancer, the new estimates give a more accurate view of the number of women succumbing to the disease.

-Despite the new report, the number of deaths from cervical cancer have declined by more than 50 percent over the last 40 years, and the number of new cases detected each year are remaining stable, according to the ACS.
+Despite the new report, the number of deaths from cervical cancer have declined overall by more than 50 percent over the last 40 years, and the number of new cases detected each year are remaining stable, according to the American Cancer Society (ACS).
 Experts credit increased use of the Pap test for the number of lives being saved.
-In 2017, nearly 13,000 new cases of cervical cancer will be diagnosed in the U.S., and about 4,200 women will die from the disease, says the society.

-Some celebrities and other well-known women have shared publicly their experience with cervical cancer in an effort to increase awareness about the importance of early detection, most recently sportscaster Erin Andrews.
+Some celebrities and other well-known women have shared publicly their experience with cervical cancer in an effort to increase awareness about the importance of early detection, including sportscaster Erin Andrews.
 When it’s found early, cervical cancer is one of the most successfully treatable cancers, says the ACS.

 Cervical Cancer Risk Factors

-Last year, the American College of Obstetrics & Gynecology (ACOG) announced revised recommendations for cervical cancer screenings, lowering the age to begin at age 21, and earlier for women who are younger than 21 and infected with HIV.
+In 2016, the American College of Obstetrics & Gynecology (ACOG) revised recommendations for cervical cancer screenings, lowering the age to begin at age 21, and earlier for women who are younger than 21 and infected with HIV.

 Made by the ACOG’s Committee on Practice Bulletins – Gynecology, the recommendations now call for more frequent cervical cancer screening for women with certain risk factors, such as: